TejasViswa/PIC20A_Disc/Week_6/HW3_Hints.md

       .....
     }
     ```
-    - Similar to the previous for left diagonal with different conditions in the for-loop.
+    - Similar to the previous for left diagonal with different conditions in the inner for-loop.
 8. Refer to Task 6 - point 8.
 9. Refer to Task 6 - point 9.